Ad-Es/Portfilio/README.md

 ## Presenting previous & current projects

-Check the issues tab for upcoming planned updates
+Check the issues tab (right beside the code one) for upcoming planned updates.